 Kim K et al (2017) Lasalocid induces cytotoxic apoptosis and cytoprotective autophagy through reactive oxygen species in human prostate cancer PC-3 cells.
 Biomed. & Pharmacol.
 88:1016-1024

-Kinsel JF (1982) The effect of amine structure on complexation with lasalocid in model membrane systems.
+Kinsel JF (1982) The effect of amine structure on complexation with Lasalocid in model membrane systems.
 I. Identification of charged complexes in lipid bilayer membranes.
 Biochim Biophys Acta.
-684:233 PMD 7055564
+684:233 PMID 7055564